StoneLabs/working-graves/README.md

 You can see various debug information using the `/graves` command.
 You can also use the `gravesRequireSoulTorch` gamerule to specify whether the soul torch is required for create a grave.
 The `gravesDoLightningFire` gamerule can be used to toggle whether the lightning can spawn fire and `graveInAllDimensions` toggles wether players can be graved in other dimensions.
 Additionally, a permission level at least equal to `gravesRequiredPermissionLevel` is required to create graves (defaults to 0).

+## Permissions

+In order to manage and control the behavior of the graves within your Minecraft server, the following permissions can be granted to players or roles:

+- **graves.use** (0) - Allows a player to utilize an existing grave.
+This is necessary for players to be able to interact with their graves and retrieve items after death.

+- **graves.interdimensional** (0) - This permission allows players to use graves across different dimensions.
+With this permission, players can use a grave in the Nether, the End, or the Overworld, regardless of where they died.
+By default, this permission is set to true, enabling interdimensional grave usage for all players unless specifically restricted.

+- **graves.new** (gravesRequiredPermissionLevel) - Grants the ability to create a new grave.
+This permission is crucial for setting up new gravesites.

+- **graves.command.list** (2) - Permits the use of the `/graves list` command to display a list of all existing graves.
+Useful for administrators to manage and oversee grave placements.

+- **graves.command.find** (2) - Allows the use of the `/graves find` command to locate the nearest available grave.
+This can be particularly helpful for players in large graveyards.

+- **graves.command.debug** (2) - Enables the use of the `/graves grave` and `/graves grave <player>` commands for testing and debugging purposes.
+This command can be restricted to server operators or testers.

+Ensure that these permissions are appropriately set to maintain balance and control over the graves' functionalities on your server.

 ## Download

 [See the release page.](https://github.com/StoneLabs/working-graves/releases)